The key to every early years Curriculum

 - Expressive arts and design

-Each child within the setting is allocated a key worker who will keep a record of your childs development and progress in the form of a learning journey, this includes observations and photographic evidence of their learning through play.
+Each child within the setting is allocated a key worker who will keep a record of your childs development and progress in the form of an interactive learning journey called FAMLY, this includes observations and photographic evidence of their learning through play.
 Parents / carers are welcome to look at this at any time, we hold a parents evening once a term to discuss the learning journey in more detail.

 At some point after your child turns 2, the professionals working with your child must give you a written summary of how your child is progressing against the 3 prime areas of learning.
 This is called the progress check at age 2.